d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

 One key distinction between the different situations above is that the same strategy that might have worked throughout in the case of a stationary environment, might not work throughout when the environment can adapt.
 For instance, an arbitrage opportunity discovered by a trader is likely to disappear once he starts exploiting it.
 The speed and manner at which the environment changes determines to a large extent the type of algorithms that we can bring to bear.
 For instance, if we *know* that things may only change slowly, we can force any estimate to change only slowly, too.
 If we know that the environment might change instantaneously, but only very infrequently, we can make allowances for that.
 These types of knowledge are crucial for the aspiring data scientist to deal with concept shift, i.e., when the problem that he is trying to solve changes over time.

-## Fairness, Accountability, and Transparency in machine Learning
+## Fairness, Accountability, and Transparency in Machine Learning

 Finally, it is important to remember that when you deploy machine learning systems